Saturday, 5 October 2024

 My research into the "Czech Secret Weapon" myth had led me to believe that this story appeared in the 1980s with Brian Palmer's article "Forgotten Genius.
 Brian Palmer talks to Albert K. Richter Dipl.-Ing about his idol, Hans Ledwinka, 'the forgotten engineering genius' and the incredible Tatra cars." in Thoroughbred and Classic Car Magazine (UK), June 1983.
 However, I was wrong.
 The origin story appears much earlier - on 27 October 1954 actually - in this anonymous article published in 'The Motor (UK).'
 The article - which is unattributed - contains a survey of motoring developments in postwar Eastern Europe.
 Page 12 states the following about Czechoslovakia and Tatra:

-It's interesting to note that the myth is fully formed at this point - Tatra's dangerous handling, sudden death toll of German officers, 'Czech secret weapon', and a potential driving ban that may or may not have happened.
-As Palmer virtually incorporated this statement into his article, he clearly was aware of the article from his research.
+It's interesting to note that the myth is fully formed at this point - the dangerous handling of Tatras, sudden death toll among German officers, 'Czech secret weapon' rumour, and a driving ban that may or may not have happened.
+As Palmer virtually paraphrased this statement, he clearly was aware of the article from his research.

 So what can we learn from this article?
 For a start, the idea of Tatra's being a secret weapon against the Nazis clearly originated much earlier in the immediate aftermath of World War Two.
 I believe this idea flows from the post-war review of the captured Tatra T87 by the Vauxhall company (BIOS ).
 This review of a badly worn out T87 staff car took no account of the car's poor condition and lack of basic repair to deliver a critically negative of almost every aspect of the car's features and handling.
 This was an exercise in political bias.
 Conservative British industry was not interested in learning anything from German technology and so a scathing review of such an unorthodox design was only to be expected.
 To illustrate the point, I will point out the 1935 review in 'The Autocar (UK)' magazine of the Tatra T77, which can be found in full here: https://tatrat600.blogspot.com/2022/04/1935-tatra-t77-autocar-review.html